 For Education Week, we delved into the research, conducting over 40 stakeholder interviews, surveying five core audience segments and performing an environmental assessment.
 Armed with these insights, we put them to use in defining a set of scored recommendations – and this is where things get interesting.
 We applied two different models, creating two very different views of our target audiences and the recommendations to support their goals.

-Deliverable 1: Audience Motivator Matrix
+Deliverable 1: Audience Matrix

 One of the most powerful deliverables in our toolbox is a model of our audiences’ motivators – why do they behave the way they do.
-The Motivator Matrix is an in-depth look at each of our audience segments, what motivates them to want a client’s product, their pain points, consumption and/or device habits.
+The Audience Matrix is an in-depth look at each of our audience segments, what motivates them to want a client’s product, their pain points, consumption and/or device habits.
 From there we can develop a set of specific recommendations to satisfy each and every user story, pain point, and motivator.
 In the case of Education Week, we took our typical matrix a step further and developed recommended features and functionality that would drive registrations, subscriptions, and traffic to TopSchoolJobs and EdWeek’s MarketBrief publications.

 In other words, we developed recommendations based on our audiences’ needs first, and then took another look at what the business needed to do to drive the audience behaviors that would drive revenue.

 One more thing about the Motivator Matrix – it gives us more than one way to look at our UX strategy.
-First we get an in-depth look at the needs of a specific audience segment, but second, we get a comparative look at our audiences.
-The benefit of the comparative view is that it helps us identify user stories and recommendations that might apply to more than one audience – and therefore, prioritized more highly than features that only satisfy one audience’s need.
+First, we get an in-depth look at the needs of a specific audience segment, but second, we get a comparative look at our audiences.
+The benefit of the comparative view is that it helps us identify user stories and recommendations that might apply to more than one audience – and therefore, prioritized more highly than features that only satisfy one audience’s needs.

 Deliverable 2: Customer Journey Map